jdthorpe/ras-lights/docs/static/media/hardware-setup.0da5efe4e6ae7d3fe06b.md

     alt="LEDs powered by Raspberry Pi"
     style="width:400px;"/>

+In this diagram:

+- The `5V` pin of the LEDs is attached to one of the `5V` pins of the Raspberry Pi
+- The `GND` pin of the LEDS is attached to the `GND` pin of the Raspberry Pi
+- The `IN` pin of the LEDs is attached to GPIO pin 18 of the Raspberry Pi to match the settings on the "Admin" tab

 Note that Raspberry Pi's have limited ability to power external hardware.
-Attempting to power too many LEDs may damage your Pi or worse.
+**Attempting to power too many LEDs may damage your Pi or worse**.

 ## Powering Lights and Pi with a 5v Power Supply